 Eleven thousand (give or take) people attended the conference -- writers, publishers, editors, pseudo-writers, writers looking for publishers, readers, and assorted others.
 As somebody said, it's not a like a dentists' conference where everyone in attendance is a dentist.
 There were 1900 presentations, panels, readings, tributes and speakers; each hour and a half session offered 28 choices from 9 a.m. until 6 p.m. followed by parties ad readings at night for three days.
 There were more than 600 book publishers showing off and selling their wares at the Book Fair which filled ballrooms on three floors of the Hynes Convention Center.

-I got something out of most of the panels and readings I attended, although my favorite events were a tribute to short-story writer Edith Pearlman, a tribute to Adrienne Rich, and Jean Valentine and Ilya Kaminsky reading from their book "Dark Elderberry Branch: Poems of Marina Tsvetaeva."
-I like being reminded of work that is truly great and hearing others praise and read it.
+I got something out of most of the panels and readings I attended, although my favorite events were a tribute to short-story writer Edith Pearlman, a tribute to Adrienne Rich, and Jean Valentine and Ilya Kaminsky reading from their book "Dark Elderberry Branch: Poems of Marina Tsvetaeva.

 I still can't decide if it is encouraging or discouraging to see such a proliferation of writing programs and small publishers, and so many writers and so many people "shopping" for publishers and graduate programs and making connections.
 As Kay Ryan wrote in Poetry about her first experience attending an AWP Conference a number of years ago, "Wanting to be connected, wanting to be great in some great tradition, these are sweet ideas.
 But how can I reconcile them with my own preference for isolation from the other toilers?
 I explain it to myself this way: I don't want to be connected to poetry in an easy, fellow-shipping way, but I do want to be connected in a way that will earn me the respect of the dead."